By M. Kruse

 Here are a few ways to make your Hawaiian Airlines journey smoother:

-- Bring snacks if you’re flying inter-island; meals are only served on longer flights
+Bring snacks if you’re flying inter-island; meal service is not provided on inter-island flights.

 Flying Hawaiian Airlines is more than just getting from point A to point B — it’s the start of your island journey.
 From the moment the ukulele music plays to the final “mahalo” as you step off the plane, Hawaiian makes sure your aloha adventure starts in the sky.